UFC’s Nate Diaz Allegedly Involved In Bloody Altercation At MMA Event

 Diaz was at the event to support his teammate Chris Avila, who was fighting at the show hosted by the promotion, Combate Americas.
 Representatives for both Diaz and Guida haven’t commented on the matter and the promotion is launching an investigation.

-After losing to Conor McGregor at UFC 202, Diaz has been inactive in the octagon, but has been linked to fighting Georges St-Pierre at UFC 227.
+After losing to Conor McGregor at UFC 202, Diaz has been inactive in the octagon but has been linked to fighting Georges St-Pierre at UFC 227.

 Powered by WordPress.com VIP